How tos (XAML)

-Learn how to create apps for Windows and Windows Phone using C#, C++, or Visual Basic.
+Learn how to create Windows Runtime apps using C#, C++, or Visual Basic.

 |Not using C#, C++ or Visual Basic?|